DANGER, WILL ROBINSON, DANGER!

 - Subscribe to our blog; this one: agypsyskiss.com We update it several times a week with articles, interviews, commentary and videos.

 - Watch this video, then put together your thoughts on the first two clues.
 Fenn says you can figure them out at your computer.
-Avoid the Fenn-related forums – they are a complete waste of time – unless, of course, you’re objective is to waste time.
-Instead, check out the YouTubers with Fenn-related channels.
+Check out the YouTubers with Fenn-related channels.
 Subscribe to them, and wait for them to go live.
 Then you can present your ideas in the live chat.
 You’ll get answers you may or may not like.

 - Read this blog post.
 It tells you exactly what to do when you find the treasure.
 Notes!

 - Optional: Buy Fenn’s first memoir, “The Thrill of the Chase.”
 You can order a copy from the Collected Works Bookstore in Santa Fe for the original price of $35 plus shipping.
 It contains the poem, and stories about his life.
-You can read it in a day if you had to.
+You can read it in a couple of hours if you had to.
+Make sure you ask for a signed copy.
+It won’t cost extra.

 a. your solution was crazy wrong, and